5 Ways to Try Farm-to-Table in Boulder

 4. Sip Fresh

-5. Opt for Cuisine With a Conscious
+5. Opt for Cuisine With a Conscience

-Chef Bradford Heap of Salt has taken a stand against genetically modified organisms (GMOs), and will only buy from suppliers who can guarantee their products are GMO free.
+Chef Bradford Heap of SALT has taken a stand against genetically modified organisms (GMOs), and will only buy from suppliers who can guarantee their products are GMO free.
 It makes for a menu that’s worry free yet incredibly sumptuous.